Shoukhin1803078/My-research-/README.md

 Learning from the training operational observation:

-  -  Llama2 finetunes faster.
-This is likely because Llama2–7b is a smaller than gemma-7b.
-  -  Llama2 shows better training loss on this finetuning task.
-Llama2 fits the finetuning data a lot better, but it may also subject to overfitting faster as training epochs increase)
-  -  Llama2 outperforms in terms of loading and responding
-  -  Llama2 responses a bit faster than Gemma.
-The response time highly depends on the number of generated tokens.
-The longer the response, the slower the inference.
-For my example questions tested on NVIDIA A10G 24G, inference time spans from 0.2s to 40s.

 - **Capability for Text Analysis Tasks**: The Llama2 model has demonstrated state-of-the-art performance on tasks such as text generation, sentiment analysis, and question answering, aligning with the objectives of the "News Category Dataset".